Sophrinix/xcode-build-to-device/README.md

 =====================

 Please note: Titanium 3.2 will allow you to build to an iPhone or iPad device directly.
-This project will continue to work, but will become some what pointless in the long run.
 =====

+final note: I will continue support until 2014 to ~2015.
+You should use the Titanium CLI and/or TiStudio/AppcStudio long term

 This humble script will build your Titanium app directly to an iPhone or iPad.

 I really would like to see this merged into Titanium CLI so for now I am holding off on making this a fancy npm package or ruby gem.